Why Trump’s Protest Crackdown Keeps Blowing Up in His Face

 Trump’s party obviously fared terribly in the midterms, as one would expect from a deeply unpopular president.
 But he did crank up historically high levels of Republican turnout, and was hardly mistaken in seeing the tactic as a success.

 The caravan episode has become the model for Trump’s reelection strategy.
 Trump hypes the threat from a small band of telegenic miscreants who may pose no threat to the average person, but look scary enough in a tightly-framed video clip, and whom he can link to his opponent and promise to brutalize.
 In this case, the enemy is small bands of vandals that have lingered at the tail end of the George Floyd demonstrations.
-Trump has used the danger to justify a surge of federal troops, in the hoops that they would create footage of confrontations that would present Trump as the heroic vanquisher of chaos, this time inside America’s borders.
+Trump has used the danger to justify a surge of federal troops in the hoops that they would create footage of confrontations that would present Trump as the heroic vanquisher of chaos, this time inside America’s borders.

-An administration official recently told the Washington Post the White House “had long wanted to amplify strife in cities,” and that “It was about getting viral online content.”
+An administration official recently told the Washington Post the White House “had long wanted to amplify strife in cities,” and that “it was about getting viral online content.”
 A confession that the president is provoking violent confrontations on American soil in order to seed campaign propaganda would tear apart a normal president, but has already been half-forgotten against the backdrop of a presidency in which scandals of this scale occur several times a week.

 And yet Trump’s ploy has not worked at all.
-Indeed, he and his supporters have been reduced to complaining that the biased news media is showing images of non-violent protesters rather than the troops-versus-anarchist battles Trump longs to put on display.
+Indeed, he and his supporters have been reduced to complaining that the biased news media is showing images of nonviolent protesters rather than the troops-versus-anarchist battles Trump longs to put on display.

 Conservatives do have a germ of a point: Some of the protesters, especially in Portland, have destroyed or defaced property and provoked police, rather than merely demonstrating against racism and police violence.
 The Portland NAACP complained that “mostly white anarchists” have incited violence and diverted attention from the purpose of the protests.